mnot/htracr/README.md

 - Highlight pipelining
 - message stats
   - message delay, size
-  - # packets / round trips
+  - number of round trips
 - click on response to open window with it
 - click on request to re-make request
 - server stall time (based upon rtt)